 - Submit the signed application for admission (include both pages) and the required $25 fee.

 - Have your official high school or college transcript (if completed outside the United States) evaluated by an approved credentialing agency.
 You may use one of the following organizations:

 |World Education Services

 Miami, FL 33173

-There is a June 1 deadline for international applications for the fall semester.
-Be sure you include evidence of your family's ability to pay for your education (see above).
-All the above documentation must be received and admission granted before issuance of an I-20 form, necessary for obtaining a student visa.
-If you are accepted to LMU, you will receive a letter of acceptance; that letter and the I-20 form furnished by the university must be presented to the Consular Officer of the United States in your home country, to whom you apply for a student visa.
+All the above documentation must be received and admission granted before issuance of an I-20 form, which is necessary for obtaining a student visa.
+If you are accepted to LMU you will receive a letter of acceptance; that letter and the I-20 form furnished by the university must be presented to the Consular Officer of the United States in your home country, to whom you apply for a student visa.
 After you receive the I-20 form, you must pay the SEVIS 901 fee.
 For more information: www.fmjfee.com.

 The university will not enroll students issued visas for enrollment from other colleges or universities until SEVIS records have been transferred to LMU.